Self-learning sensor networks for weather-dependent overhead line monitoring

 January 1st 2019 to December 31st 2021

 The rapid growth of renewable energy and the growing amount of transborder electricity trade increasingly exceed the transmission capacity of the existing power grid.
+Therefore, policy makers in Germany favor the optimization of transmission capacity of the existing grid over its costly and lenghty physical expansion according to the NOVA-principle.
 The transmission capacity of overhead lines is limited by a maximum conductor cable temperature of 80°C. Higher temperatures lead to the sagging of the overhead line due to its thermal expansion.
 The distance of the overhead line to the ground, vegetation or buildings decreases.
 However, to avoid dangerous operating conditions (such as flashovers), a certain minimum distance must be maintained even under the most adverse operating conditions.

 This increasingly leads to temporal shutdowns of a large number of renewable energy generation plants (especially wind and solar power plants) to avoid transmission bottlenecks.
 Since a quick extension of the grid network is unrealistic due to red tape and excessive costs, it is paramount to increase the transmission capacity of the existing grid.
 A very promising approach to achieve this goal is overhead line monitoring with precise weather data.
 The project therefore aims to develop smart, self-learning meteorological networks, which precisely model the cooling effect of weather on overhead power lines in order to increase their transmission capacity by monitoring them in real time.